Trump hush money probe ends day without voting after appearance from ex-National Enquirer publisher David Pecker

 Pecker was a central player in the hush money payment scheme.
 He took on a new role as executive adviser in August 2020 after he and AMI came under campaign finance scrutiny.
 AMI signed a non-prosecution agreement with prosecutors.

-CNN reported in January that Pecker had met with prosecutors from the Manhattan district attorney's office as part of the probe.
+CNN reported in January that Pecker had met with prosecutors from the Manhattan district attorney's office as part of the probe, and previously reported that he had met with prosecutors from the office dating to 2019.

+Pecker and another associate had been granted immunity in the federal investigation in return for their grand jury testimony.

+According to court documents, an agent for adult film star Stormy Daniels contacted AMI in October 2016 and said that Daniels was willing to go public with her allegations of an affair with Trump.
+The former president has denied the affair.

 This story has been updated with additional details.